zdelrosario/vis-rhetoric/_episodes/01-hierarchy.md

 title: "Exercise 1: Visual Hierarchy"
 ---

-## An Exercise
+## Overview

----

 You should have been organized into pairs in breakout rooms.

+Below there are **six** images of **the same** dataset.
+All images show exactly the same information, but in different ways.
+The purpose of this exercise is to learn which ways of showing data are more or less effective.

-With your partner, look at the images below and answer the following questions:
+With your partner, look at the images below and follow the **three**
+instructions:

+## Instructions

-### 1: Which is larger?
+### 1: Determine "Which is larger?"

 |          |                     |
 |----------|---------------------|